Leicestershire (birthplace of the English language)

 Donald Watson

-Donald Watson became vegan after witnessing a pig being slaughtered on a relative’s farm.
+Donald Watson became a vegetarian at 14, after witnessing a pig being slaughtered on a relative’s farm.
 His sister and brother soon followed suit, his mother remarking she felt ‘like a hen who had hatched a clutch of duck eggs!’
+He later went on to found the Vegan movement in England.

+Born in Yorkshire (the son of a headmaster in a mining community), he moved to Leicester and became a teacher.
 Also a pacifist, he was a conscientious objector during World War II, and he and his wife founded the society (with others) after being told that they would not be able to survive on plants!
+He also practiced no-dig gardening (to avoid killing earthworms) when everyone else was still using spades and forks, to grow vegetables.

 I was surrounded by interesting animals.
 They all ‘gave’ something; the farm horse pulled the plough, the lighter horse pulled the trap, the cows ‘gave’ milk, the hens ‘gave eggs’ and the cockerel was a useful ‘alarm clock’.